 - Similarly, you can attach sounds of animals to pictures of those very animals for a kindergarten school project.

-Once you explore the options within the Format tab, you'll wonder why there are options to adjust, arrange, resize, and applying picture styles.
-Now why is PowerPoint is providing picture format options for an audio clip?
-That's because an audio clip is represented by a picture (see Figure 1).
-Note that the Player Controls bar is activated when you select the sound icon -- note that this Player Controls bar is not part of the picture.
+In this tutorial, we will explore the Format tab.
+Once you explore options within the Format tab, you'll wonder why there are options to adjust, arrange, resize, and apply picture styles.
+Now why does PowerPoint provide picture format options for an audio clip?
+That's because an audio clip is represented by a picture, as shown in Figure 1, previously on this page.
+Note that the Player Controls bar is activated when you select the sound icon.
+Note that this Player Controls bar is not part of the picture.

 Figure 3: Change Picture option selected